jcs-instructor/mobtimer/backlog.md

 ## Refactoring

-- [ ] Refactor Controller, which is becoming a "god object" (i.e., references too many things) and requires components to call it instead of just getting what the component needs.
+- [ ] **Controller "God Object"** - Refactor Controller, which is becoming a "god object" (i.e., references too many things) and requires components to call it instead of just getting what the component needs.
 Possible remediations to try:
       - Try creating a generic StateVariable<T> class, so both the property and its React setter can be passed around together: [proposal](./proposal-generic-state-variable.md)
 - [ ] Extract mobtimer-controller (refactor to share with both React mobtimer-frontend and mobtimer-vscode extension)